MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 | incredibuildvs2017i.azureedge.net | Game development with C++ (IncrediBuild) |
 | www.python.org | Python development (Python) <br /><br />Data science and analytical applications (Python) |

-## Use Visual Studio and Azure Services: URLs to whitelist and ports and protocols to open
+## Use Visual Studio and Azure Services
+### URLs to whitelist and ports and protocols to open
 To make sure that you have access to everything you need when you use Visual Studio or Azure Services behind a firewall or proxy server, here are the URLs you should whitelist and the ports and protocols that you might want to open.

 | Service or scenario | DNS endpoint | Protocol | Port | Description |